pyodide/pyodide/docs/development/abi.md

 ### pyodide_2024_0

+This ABI is intended for use with Python 3.12.
 The Emscripten version is 3.1.58.
-The Python version is 3.12.
-Python 3.12 must be used at build time.

 All shared libraries must be linked with `-sWASM_BIGINT`.

 By default, C++ libraries are built with exceptions disabled, and `throw` is an abort.
 The same is true for `setjmp`/`longjmp`.
 To enable exceptions and